Welcome to Wizardlancet’s

 - OMGs: A multi-agent system supporting MDT decision-making across the ovarian tumour care continuum.

-- Exploring interpretability for visual prompt tuning with cross-layer concepts.ICLR (OpenReview), 2026 · Link
+- Exploring interpretability for visual prompt tuning with cross-layer concepts.ICLR 2026 (poster), 2026 · Link

-- Joint adaptation of uni-modal foundation models for multi-modal Alzheimer's disease diagnosis.ICLR (OpenReview), 2026 · Link
+- Joint adaptation of uni-modal foundation models for multi-modal Alzheimer's disease diagnosis.ICLR 2026 (poster), 2026 · Link

-- Screen Reader Programmers in the Vibe Coding Era: Adaptation, Empowerment, and New Accessibility Landscape.
+- Programmers Who Use Screen Readers in the Vibe Coding Era: Adaptation, Empowerment, and New Accessibility Landscape.

 2025